 Raspberries with leaf and but mite show a number of symptoms;

-Some raspberry cultivars are less susceptible to the mite.
-Observations on plants grown at Wisley indicate that these include ‘Glen Lyon’, ‘Glen Rosa’, ‘Glen Prosen’, ‘Glen Magna’, ‘Malahat’, ‘Gala’, ‘Tulameen’, ‘Julia’, ‘Rossana’, ‘Leo’, ‘Galante’, ‘Terrie Louise’ and ‘Lauren’.
+- Some raspberry cultivars are less susceptible to the mite.
+Observations on plants grown at Wisley indicate that these include ‘Glen Lyon’, ‘Glen Rosa’, ‘Glen Prosen’, ‘Glen Magna’, ‘Malahat’, ‘Gala’, ‘Tulameen’, ‘Julia’, ‘Rossana’, ‘Leo’, ‘Galante’, ‘Terrie Louise’ and ‘Lauren’

-More susceptible cultivars include ‘Glen Ample’, ‘Glen Shee’, ‘Malling Jewel’ and ‘Malling Enterprise’.
+- More susceptible cultivars include ‘Glen Ample’, ‘Glen Shee’, ‘Malling Jewel’ and ‘Malling Enterprise’

-None of the pesticides available to home gardeners will control this mite.
+- None of the pesticides available to home gardeners will control this mite.

 They emerge in late spring and begin feeding by sucking sap from the underside of leaves.
 This results in yellow blotches developing on the upper surface and slightly darker patches on the lower leaf surface where the mites are active.

-We're a UK charity established to share the best in gardening.
-We want to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.
+The Royal Horticultural Society is the UK’s leading gardening charity.
+We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.